MannarAmuthan/8085-llvm/llvm/lib/Target/I8085/README.md

 ## <a id="implemented">**Implemented Functionalities:**

-Currently basic constructs such as , loading and storing variables, function call, and two arithmetic operations such as addition and subtraction are implemented.
+Currently basic constructs such as , loading and storing variables, function call, logical operations (and, or, xor) and two arithmetic operations such as addition and subtraction are implemented.
 And those are also only for i8 and i16 integer types alone.
 Still far way to go.

 **Example:**
 ``` c